Nikhil123n/csci_6221-1/README.md

-# CSCI 6221 Project - Julia Programming
+# CSCI 6221 Project - Julia Programming - Group

 ## Project Overview
 This repository will contain the materials for the CSCI 6221 project involving the **Julia** programming language.
 The specific project is yet to be determined, but the focus will be on leveraging Julia's high-performance capabilities for scientific computing.